isblab/nestor/README.md

 - Exit code 12: Run terminated as NestOR ran out of maximum allowed iterations.
 The run will not be restarted.
 - Exit code 13: Run  terminated due to *Math domain error* in analytical uncertainty calculation.
 This happened probably because the run terminated too early resulting in a negative value for H.

-**_If a run terminates with `exit code = 12`, the run is considered incomplete (and is not rerun) and its results are not considered valid, i.e. these are not plotted and therefore not used to infer optimal representation_**
+**_If a run terminates with `exit code = 12`, the run is considered incomplete (and is not rerun) and its results are not considered valid, i.e. these are not plotted and not used to infer optimal representation.
+Results from runs with exit codes 0 and 13 are used to infer the optimal representation_**

 ## Choice of NestOR parameters

 ## **Information**